IBM/sms-analysis-with-wks/README.md

 This time, select the document sets for msg_1, msg_2 and msg_3, and then press the **Evaluate** button.
 This process may take several minutes to complete.

-> Note: In practice, you can create separate annotation sets for training and evaluation.
+> Note: For this simplified Code Pattern, we **evaluate** using only 3 messages as a short-cut to generate a reasonable precision/recall value (around .60), which should result in decent model performance.
+In practice, you would create separate annotation sets (each containing thousands of messages) for training and evaluation.

 ![](doc/source/images/wks/model_training_and_evaluation-6-chose_evaluation_set.png)